uwecerron/psyoptions-docs/docs/how-it-works.md

 then transfersthe underlying assets from the pool to the wallet.

-If you sold the OptionToken and would like to close your position, you will have to go to a venue that trades/sells the correct OptionToken and
+If you sold the OptionToken and would like to close your position, you will have to go to a venue that trades/sells the correct OptionToken and purchase one there.